How to Become an Online Teacher

 An ELL instructor typically needs a bachelor’s degree in English, communication, or education.
 Experience as a tutor or teacher helps candidates stand out for ELL instructor jobs.
 The position typically does not require any certifications.

 Several private companies hire English language instructors to teach online courses.
 Depending on the position, instructors may work irregular hours.
-For example, ELL instructors working with students in Japan or China need to teach online during normal school hours in Asia.
+For example, ELL instructors working with students in Japan or China need to teach online during standard school hours in Asia.

 Private Education Company Online Teacher